viters/docs/cookbook/data-models/nested-website-menus.md

 :::

-In the call above, the `filter[parent_id][_null]=true` serves to [filter](/reference/query.md#filter) non-parents at the first level.
-The [fields](/reference/query.md#fields) lets us extract specific fields, including nested relational fields.
-There are two key things to note in the fields:
+In the call above, the `filter[parent_id][_null]=true` query parameter serves to [filter](/reference/query.md#filter) non-parents at the first level.
+The [fields](/reference/query.md#fields) query parameters let us extract specific fields, including nested relational fields.
+There are two key things to note with this type of query:

-- We knew our content hierarchy was three levels deep.
-You'll also need to be aware of _(and account for)_ the depth of your content hierarchy and make the api call accordingly.
+- _We knew our content hierarchy was three levels deep._ You'll also need to be aware of _(and account for)_ the depth of your content hierarchy and make the api call accordingly.
 - The `parent_id` foreign key field was not added, as it would re-nest parent item data under its own child items, which is duplicate and useless.